kitnil/awesome/README.md

 ## Others

+- [ansible-znc-on-znc](https://github.com/dhellmann/ansible-znc-on-znc) - Configures multiple ZNC bouncer instances so each client can have its own scroll back log.
+- [guides](https://github.com/mayfrost/guides) - Looking for a guide?
+You came to the right place.
+Here you can find documentation for a variety of topics I research to make complex computing easier.
+For comments go to the IRC channel #nfo at the Rizon network.
 - [awesome-spider](https://github.com/facert/awesome-spider) - 爬虫集合
 - [quick-SQL-cheatsheet](https://github.com/enochtangg/quick-SQL-cheatsheet) - A quick reminder of all SQL queries and examples on how to use them.
 - [pwc](https://github.com/zziz/pwc) - Papers with code.
 Sorted by stars.
 Updated weekly.